Hills: Meall na Suiramach, Bioda Buidhe, Beinn Edra, Creag a'Lain, Baca Ruadh, Hartaval, The Storr

 The ascent of Beinn Edra was quite arduous given the heavy pack and the heat.
 It

-was great to reach the summit trig point, my third HuMP and first Graham-top of the traverse.
+was great to reach the summit trig point, my third HuMP and first Fiona-top of the traverse.

 Trig point at the summit of Beinn Edra:

-The long section of ridge from Beinn Edra (Graham-top) to Hartaval (Graham) involved lots of ups and downs including a further two HuMPs, Creag a’Lain and Baca Ruadh.
+The long section of ridge from Beinn Edra (Fiona-top) to Hartaval (Fiona) involved lots of ups and downs including a further two HuMPs, Creag a’Lain and Baca Ruadh.

 The following couple of photos show how pleasant the underfoot conditions are along this section of the ridge.